linkmalloc/proudbisayabai.ph/_posts/2021-08-30-indios-resto-bar.md

 img_500_5:
 photo_credit: "Michael Sagonoy| Vivi Moore"
 photo_credit_link: ""
+read_time: "4 minutes"
 ---
 ****
-UNLI SUGBA IS REAL FOR ONLY PHP 249 😱 🦐🥩😍
+UNLI SUGBA IS REAL FOR ONLY PHP 299 😱 🦐🥩😍

 ****
 ##### 📍 Indios Resto Bar

 Want to experience another style of unli restaurant with a reasonable price?
 Here it is mga Bai!
-Come and Indulge your cravings for unlimited Pork, Chicken, Shrimps, Rice, Drinks and other side dish for **ONLY P249**!
+Come and Indulge your cravings for unlimited Pork, Chicken, Shrimps, Rice, Drinks and other side dish for **ONLY P299**!

 ##### Operating hours:
 10:00 AM - 8:00 PM